Episode 30 – Awake

 Dieter: Are they magic?

 Several moments passed.
-It was as if Ounce was undergoing some kind of internal conflict.
+It was as if Ounce was internalising a really complicated situation in his head.
 He screwed up his face and his whiskers twitched.
 Part of him badly wanted to teach the squirt a lesson, but another stronger part wanted to recoil from him.

 Tag: Did yours jump and get warm?